 The biggest difference between the two cards is actually the type of card they are.
 The Ink Business Preferred card, for example, is a traditional credit card.
 This means that it works like any other credit card in your wallet.
 You’re given a credit limit, you can spend up to that limit each month, and you can choose to pay off the balance each billing cycle or carry it over from month-to-month.

-The AMEX Business Gold Rewards Card, however, is actually a charge card.
+The American Express® Business Gold Card, however, is actually a charge card.
 This means that you don’t have a limit to the card, so you can use it to make very large purchases (great for unexpected business expenses!).
 However, you cannot carry a balance over from month-to-month without being subject to serious fees.
 You’ll need to pay it in full each month.

 It’s always wise to pay off your credit card’s statement balance in full to avoid paying interest.
-The Business Gold Rewards, though, doesn’t actually offer you a choice.
+The Business Gold, though, doesn’t actually offer you a choice.

-Which Is Best – Chase Ink Business Preferred or AMEX Business Gold Rewards?
+Which Is Best – Chase Ink Business Preferred or AMEX Business Gold?

 Apply Here: Chase Ink Business Preferred℠ Credit Card